mozillascience/studyGroup/lessons/SG-T7-SpatialR/SpatialR.md

 <a name="importras"></a>
 ### 4.1.
 Import rasters and change projection

-In the data folder there is a `.tif` file, a GeoTiff raster with information about land cover in the UK.
+To download the file you need for this part of the tutorial, go to [this link](https://drive.google.com/file/d/0B07wf8TVPUitazJBNTBDY0hldms/view?usp=sharing).
+Once you've downloaded the file save it in the same `data` folder where you have all the other files.
+Now in your data folder there is a `.tif` file, a GeoTiff raster with information about land cover in the UK.
 We can use the function `raster` to import this file and then use `plot` to visualise it.

 ```{r}